Same-sex marriage in Missouri

-Legal restrictions
+Legal history

+Restrictions

 In August 2004, 71% of Missouri voters ratified Amendment 2, which restricted the validity and recognition of marriage in Missouri to the "union of one man and one woman".
-State statutes also banned same-sex marriage.

 In December 2022, Representative Chris Sander introduced a constitutional amendment to repeal the ban.
 Sander said, "My intent with the language is to have the Missouri Constitution in line with federal law because I believe federal law is the correct ruling.
 This country has a history of saying who can't get married in an ugly way."
 The amendment required approval in both the Senate and the House of Representatives before being placed on the ballot for approval by voters.
 However, the measure failed to pass before the end of the legislative session in May 2023.
 In June, activists announced that they had initiated a petition to repeal the same-sex marriage ban.
 The petition required more than 170,000 signatures to be collected, verified, and submitted by May 6, 2024; however, it did not appear on the 2024 ballot.

+State statutes also banned same-sex marriage.
+In 2001, a few years after the passage of the federal Defense of Marriage Act (DOMA; Loi de défense du mariage), the Missouri General Assembly passed legislation declaring it "the public policy of this state to recognize marriage only between a man and a woman".
 In February 2025, the Senate rejected 6–19 a bill introduced by Senator Stephen Webber to repeal the now-defunct statutory ban on same-sex marriages.
 Webber said, "It wouldn't [have] changed anything in the current status quo, but it would [have] take[n] a statute off the books that had been recognized by the United States Supreme Court as being unconstitutional."